ivanthemeh/javascript/dom/README.md

 ### Event delegation

-Sometimes we need to capture events on elements that don’t exist yet, or when there’s lots and lots of elements where binding events to all of them would be a performance issue.
+Sometimes we need to capture events on elements that don’t exist yet, or when there’s lots and lots of elements where binding listeners to all of them would be a performance issue.

 For this we can use event delegation.